SpaceBallz2k8/the.epg.aggregator/README.md

-# EPG App — Docker Setup
+# EPG Aggregator — Docker Setup

 Everything runs in a single `docker compose` stack: the Flask app and a PostgreSQL database, both on the same host.
 No reverse proxy, no Redis,